9 Best Payroll Services for Small Businesses in 2023

 Justworks lets you add employee messages to bonuses and special payments.
 (Source: Justworks)

-Justworks Is Featured In
+Justworks Is Featured in

-With Justworks, you can pay salaried and hourly employees, contractors, and even vendors.
+- Efficient payroll tools: With Justworks, you can pay salaried and hourly employees, contractors, and even vendors.
 It can handle federal, state, and local payroll tax filings for you, including end-of-year reporting (W-2s/1099s).
 However, it only supports direct deposits and paychecks, so if you need multiple payment options, ADP and Paychex are great PEO alternatives.
 You must also adhere to its pay schedule (payments are made on Fridays).

 Frequently Asked Questions (FAQs)

 Payroll services for small businesses provide you with all the tools you need to pay your employees accurately.
 Many include payroll tax payments and filings in their services, so you don’t have to worry about handling these yourself.
+Most providers provide access to basic HR solutions like employee data management, onboarding, and benefits administration.

 Paying employees can be challenging, especially for employers who don’t know how to handle payroll, and partnering with a reliable payroll service eliminates the need for manual pay calculations.
 Plus, there are legal obligations and laws you need to follow when paying employees.
 Payroll companies can help you manage compliance requirements—from state new hire reporting to payroll tax computations and tax form filings.